 Created after plenty of research and in-depth feedback from our salon partners, our unique commission model is designed specifically to help you build your business the brightest in the long run.

 With Treatwell, the only time you pay commission is when we bring a new client through your door.
 For all of your repeat clients and any direct appointments you take, getting booked with Treatwell is completely commission-free.

-We charge a small processing fee of 2% when a repeat client books via Treatwell or your ‘Book Now’ buttons.
-From 1st December 2020, we’ll be making some changes to this in the UK: we will no longer charge any processing fees for repeat clients who pay-at-venue, whether that’s via the client app, your book now buttons or Reserve with Google.
+We charge a small processing fee of 2% +VAT when a repeat client books via Treatwell or your ‘Book Now’ buttons.
+From 1st December 2020, we made some changes to this in the UK: we will no longer charge any processing fees for repeat clients who pay-at-venue, whether that’s via the client app, your book now buttons or Reserve with Google.

 Watch the video above to see a breakdown of how our commission works, and for more on how you can turn first-timers into loyal clients using Treatwell, check out our guide here.

 How much commission does Treatwell charge, and when do I pay?